unreality/nCryptAgent/README.md

   * WSL2
   * Cygwin/mSys/MinGW
 * Notifications so you know when your key is being used
-* Configurable PIN cache so you dont have to re-enter your PIN for rapid successive key usage (smart cards only)
+* Configurable PIN cache, so you don't have to re-enter your PIN for rapid successive key usage (smart cards only)
 * OpenSSH Certificates
   * Adds support for OpenSSH certificates to PuTTY!

 ## Getting Started with WebAuthN Security Keys

-* From the nCryptAgent main window, select the dropdown arrow in the bottom left and click on `Create new webauthn key'
+* From the nCryptAgent main window, select the dropdown arrow in the bottom left and click on `Create new webauthn key`
 * Enter a friendly name for the key and choose your key algorithm
 * Click `Save` and you will be prompted to enter your pin and touch your security key
 * Your key is now available for use